wamp-proto/wamp-proto/rfc/text/advanced/ap_pubsub_subscription_meta_api.md

 ###### wamp.subscription.on_create

 Fired when a subscription is created through a subscription request for a topic which was previously without subscribers.

-**Event Arguments**
+The event payload consists of positional arguments:

-- `session|id`: ID of the session performing the subscription request.
+* `session|id`: ID of the session performing the subscription request.
-- `SubscriptionDetails|dict`: Information on the created subscription.
+* `SubscriptionDetails|dict`: Information on the created subscription.

 **Object Schemas**